 He is a Chartered Engineer and Chartered Environmentalist with the Institution of Materials, Minerals and Mining, and Institute of Civil Engineers UK.

-Rory was a past Chair of the Australasian Tunnelling Society NZ Branch and held a seat on the Worksafe Mining Board of Examiners which has given me broader industry governance and regulatory insight.
+Rory was a past Chair of the Australasian Tunnelling Society NZ Branch and held a seat on the Worksafe Mining Board of Examiners, providing broader industry governance and regulatory insight.

 Katrina Van Houtte

-Katrina is a Partner in Dentons' Construction & Major Projects team and advises clients across the wider infrastructure sector.
-Before that she was one of Fletcher Building’s senior legal counsel, where she advised all the business units of Fletcher Construction and was closely involved in supporting the Building & Interiors business through significant challenges, including sitting on its Senior Leadership Team during the recovery phase.
+Katrina is a Partner in Dentons’ Construction and Major Projects team and advises clients across the wider infrastructure sector.
+Before that she was one of Fletcher Building’s senior legal counsel, where she advised all Fletcher Construction business units and was closely involved in supporting the Building and Interiors business through significant challenges, including sitting on its Senior Leadership Team during the recovery phase.
 She was a member of the project governance teams for some of Fletcher Building’s most significant projects.

 Katrina is a leader in the infrastructure and legal communities, having worked as an inhouse lawyer and external adviser on some of the most challenging projects in the sector.
 She has a deep understanding of the whole industry and what drives good outcomes on projects, as well as insight into the structural problems in the way major projects are procured in NZ.
 She believes those problems are holding NZ back from delivering world class infrastructure.
 She enjoys engaging in thought leadership about contentious issues, such as the role of the Engineer to the Contract and provisions in NZS3910 that need improvement.

-Karen West is the General Manager - People and Communications at the engineering and design consultancy, Harrison Grierson, with dual responsibility for people, culture and marketing across the company.
+Karen West is the General Manager – People and Communications at engineering and design consultancy Harrison Grierson, with dual responsibility for people, culture and marketing.
 She is a highly experienced senior infrastructure executive with global experience in marketing, brand, communications and client relationships.

-In 2017 Karen became the first non-engineering executive director to be appointed to the Harrison Grierson Board.
-This appointment reflects Karen’s abilities, particularly strategic planning and leadership.
-Karen has played a major role in the company’s transformation over recent years, leading the focus on clients and service delivery, with a culture change to people-directed values and practices.
+In 2017 Karen became the first non-engineering executive director to be appointed to the Harrison Grierson Board, reflecting Karen’s abilities, particularly in strategic planning and leadership.
+Karen has played a major role in the company’s transformation over recent years, leading the focus on clients and service delivery, including a culture change to people-directed values and practices.